 The Southern Railway's primary passenger corridor was, especially after the turn of the 20th century, its main line between Washington, D.C. to New Orleans.
 Along this route the railroad had two flagship trains the Crescent and Southerner, which in conjunction with the Pennsylvania Railroad allowed them both to reach New York City.
 There was also one other notable train along this route, the Pelican, which covered the exact same territory as its counterparts (including the Pennsy connection to New York) and was an almost entirely all-Pullman affair.
 Most certainly an interesting name that instantly invokes thoughts of the South, the train worked in conjunction with the Norfolk & Western (a railroad that ferried a number of the Southern's trains such as the Tennessean and Birmingham Special).
-As one of the railroad's named passenger trains the Pelican survived much longer than many others and was not formally discontinued until 1969.
+As one of the railroad's named passenger trains it survived much longer than many others and was not formally discontinued until 1969.

 While the Southern Railway was always a highly profitable, and efficiently managed company it had little interest in the streamliner concept when it was first introduced to the public by the Union Pacific's M-10000 and Burlington's Pioneer Zephyr.
 Seeing the sleek and shiny trains as merely a wasteful use of capital that was nothing more than a gag to get passengers back to the rails the Southern continued to resist the idea even after being approached by both Pullman-Standard and the Budd Company do to so.
 As the 1930s wore on it became more and more obvious of the streamliner's benefits, they were having a very positive effect with the railroads implementing the service.
 As such, by 1940 after doing its own internal study and concluding for itself the train's advantages the Southern ordered 44 new cars from Pullman-Standard along with 11 new E6 diesel locomotives from the Electro-Motive Corporation (7 E6As and 4 E6Bs).